 We are open to applicants from all areas of finance scholarship.
+Applicants must have strong research skills and the ability and desire to conduct high quality research.
 Maintenance of AACSB academic qualifications (Scholarly Academic) is required.
 The successful candidate is expected to teach courses during the academic year, which may include fall, winter, and/or spring quarters.
 Teaching responsibilities include both undergraduate and graduate level courses using traditional, hybrid, and online delivery methods.
 Teaching responsibilities may involve, day, night, and weekend classes.
 Faculty members are expected to participate in the college’s faculty meetings, assurance of learning, and the advising of students in the program.

 Teaching: Expected to deliver up to six courses or their equivalent throughout the academic year, which may include summer, fall, winter or spring quarters.
 Summer research support and two course releases for research activity are granted for two years to an Assistant Professor.
 Course releases and stipends/summer support for research activity beyond the first two years as an Assistant Professor or an Associate Professor are subject to a competitive peer review process open to all faculty members.
 There may also be opportunities to teach during the nine-week summer quarter and/or online courses.

 Research, Scholarship or Creative Work: The individual who fills this position will demonstrate potential for conducting high-quality research in the area of finance.
 The expectation for an Associate Professor is to have an established record of high-quality publications.
 The College and each academic unit maintain lists of target journals.
 All professors are expected to conduct primarily discipline-based research and focus on publishing in journals in the Reiman School premier and top journal categories.